 - Browse these snow and ice hotels packages for a "cool" winter getaway

-- To experience snow-covered landscapes and chase northern lights, book a winter tour to Lapland
+- To experience snow-covered landscapes and chase northern lights, check out our winter tours of Iceland or book a winter getaway to Lapland

 Is there an ice hotel in Iceland?